skorokithakis/stavros-notes/content/software/monero-gui-syncing-stuck-with-ledger.md

 Letting the Ledger go to the screen saver or lock appears safe, at least with the Nano X I tried.
 Just leave it connected, and it'll sync fine.

+I've opened a suggestion on the [Monero issue tracker](https://github.com/monero-project/monero/issues/7276) to improve the UX of the Ledger integration in general.

 * * *

 <p style="font-size:80%; font-style: italic">